 In the beginning it was occupied by printing and lithography houses.
 Today, you will basically find wholesales clothes shops.
 In the passageways you will see people carrying clothes in cardboard boxes, shop equipment, mannequins… We are in the “Sentier” area, known for this kind of business.
 There are also a lot of workshops linked to these kinds of activities around.
 It’s however possible that also this area slowly will be transformed into something more fashionable.

 The National Library of France (Bibilothèque nationale de France – “BnF”) has its origins from the 14th century, then Royal.
 Since 1537 there is an obligation, still in force, that a copy of all printed matters must be deposited.
 In the 17th century the Library was installed in the area which you can see on the map.
-With increasing needs of surface, it expanded to a number of private mansions in the area.
+With increasing needs of surface area, it expanded to a number of private mansions in the area.
 The Revolution changed the name from Royal to National.
 Important renovation and construction work took place during the 19th century – including the vast reading room (top picture) - to make a total and integrated complex, which basically is what you see today, referred to as “Richelieu”.

 Some of the halls, the stairs and other reading rooms are spectacular and all over the place different interesting objects are exposed including 17th century globes.
 The largest existing antique cameo you can see on one photo dates from about 23 BC.
-Among the documents stored you may note the world’s oldest book (2350 BC), pieces from the Dead Sea Scrolls, Bibles from the 5th and 6th centuries, three Gutenberg bibles, 900 Rembrandt gravures, Bach, Haydn, Mozart, Beethoven, Schubert, Wagner, Ravel, Debussy…partitions, Casanova’s autobiography manuscript and manuscripts of many other authors like Voltaire, Diderot, Rousseau, Beaumarchais, de Sade, Chateaubriand, Lamartine, Balzac, Hugo, Flaubert, Verne…, the world’s first photo (Niépce 1825)….
+Among the documents stored you may note the world’s oldest book (2350 BC), pieces from the Dead Sea Scrolls, Bibles from the 5th and 6th centuries, three Gutenberg bibles, 900 Rembrandt engravings, Bach, Haydn, Mozart, Beethoven, Schubert, Wagner, Ravel, Debussy…scores, Casanova’s autobiography manuscript and manuscripts of many other authors like Voltaire, Diderot, Rousseau, Beaumarchais, de Sade, Chateaubriand, Lamartine, Balzac, Hugo, Flaubert, Verne…, the world’s first photo (Niépce 1825)….

 I wish you a nice weekend!